isarlab-department-engineering/d-vat/README.md

 smooth real-world transition to a quadrotor platform with mixed-reality.
 </div>

+<p></p>

 <figure>
-  <figcaption><b>Overview of the VAT task.
+  <figcaption text-align="justify"><b>Overview of the VAT task.
 The tracker MAV (blue) adjusts its position and orientation so as to keep the target MAV (red) at the center of the camera FoV and at a predefined distance.
 Our approach exploits an end-to-end DRL-based VAT method that directly maps RGB images into thrust and angular velocity commands that are fed to the tracker.</b></figcaption>
   <img
   src="images/overview.jpg"
   alt="Actor Net">